anushka17agarwal/starter-hugo-academic/content/_index.md

           description: |2-

-              * Researching and develeloping novel algorithms for the generation of Synthetic Lip-Synced Videos using GANs, Autoencoders and  Transformers.
+              * Researching and developing novel algorithms for the generation of Synthetic Lip-Synced Videos using GANs, Autoencoders and  Transformers.
               * Using 3D rendering and Cross Attention Transformers to build archietctures for high level video generation in multiple languages.